 Population Growth: The first factor negatively impacting Iran's environment since the 1979 Islamic Revolution is rapid population growth.
 Iran's population has grown precipitously since the turn of the 20th century, a trend which has especially accelerated since the 1979 Islamic Revolution.
 In 1900, Iran's population was under 10 million.
-At the end of 1978, on the eve of the Islamic Revolution, Iran's population sat at just under 36 million people.
-Since the 1979 revolution, Iran's population has more than doubled and, according to the most recent estimate by the CIA World Factbook, now sits at over

-82 million.
-Iran's clerical leadership has encouraged this population boom and advanced policies to facilitate it, paying scant regard to the profoundly deleterious ecological effects and strains on natural resources engendered by rapid population growth and the attendant wide-scale modernization of the country.
+At the end of 1978, on the eve of the revolution, Iran's population sat at just under 36 million people.
+Since the 1979 revolution, Iran's population has more than doubled and, according to the most recent estimate by the CIA World Factbook, now sits at almost 85 million.
+The regime has implemented policies that encouraged and facilitated this population boom and, consequently, the country's attendant wide-scale modernization, paying scant regard to the resulting deleterious ecological effects and strains on natural resources.